 Stepped index multimode fiber

 The refractive index of the core is uniform throughout the cable.

 The refractive index of the core changes radially from the center of the core to its surface.

 How does this matter?

 If you look at the figure of stepped and graded index multimode fibers shown above, you will notice that the waves in stepped index fiber arrive at the same point at different times.
 This is because multiple modes have different velocities.
-As a result, outputs are out of sync and this reduces bandwidth.
+As a result, outputs are out of sync, and this reduces bandwidth.
 This is called intermodal dispersion/distortion.

-However, this issue can be overcome by using graded index fibers.
+However, this issue can be mitigated by using graded index fibers.
 Since the refractive index changes radially the higher order modes are bent towards the lower order modes and as a result, they are synchronized in time.

 Microstructured optical fibers